ARM-software/abi-aa/aaelf64-morello/aaelf64-morello.rst

 mapping symbol, and continues up to, but not including, the address defined by the next (in address order) mapping symbol or the end of the section or segment.
 A section that contains instructions must have a mapping symbol defined at the beginning of the section.
-If a section contains only data no mapping symbol is required.
+If a section contains only data, no mapping symbol is required.
 A platform ABI should specify whether or not mapping symbols are present in the executable view; they will never  be present in a stripped executable file.